lewis-weinberger/crabs/README.md

 	/ forward ramp
 	\ backward ramp
 	@ trampoline
-Type q to quit level.
+Each level, type r to restart and q to quit.

 Use a custom map saved in RON format:
 	$ crabs custom_level.ron